connorslade/afire/README.md

 For more examples see the examples directory [here](https://github.com/Basicprogrammer10/afire/tree/main/examples).

-Below is a super simple example so you can see the basics of aire syntax.
+Below is a super simple example so you can see the basics of afire syntax.

 ```rust no_run
 // Import Lib